medusajs/medusa/docs/content/development/backend/configurations.md

 ### Admin CORS

-To make sure your Admin dashboard can access the Medusa server’s admin endpoints, set this configuration:
+To make sure your Admin dashboard can access the Medusa backend’s admin endpoints, set this configuration:

 ```jsx
 module.exports = {